David Huffman: Murder

 On March 2 and 3, Crime Stoppers produced a reenactment of the crime that was shown on San Diego television and published in several national newspapers.
 The Canadian tourists whose motor home was burglarized saw Huffman's photo and death announcement in the newspaper and called police.
-Huffman was buried on March 5 at Forest Lawn Memorial Park (Hollywood Hills).

 Villanueva was arrested on March 12 after a police officer recognized Villanueva from a composite sketch given to police by the Canadian tourist.
 On June 24, 1986, Villanueva was sentenced to 26 years to life in prison and admitted to the California State Prison, Centinela.
 On December 9, 2011, he was denied parole for 15 years.